scionproto/scion/doc/dev/design/router-port-dispatch.rst

   The processing rule above is extended:

-  2. If the underlay UDP/IP destination port determined above is within the port range specified in the topology configuration, the packet is sent to that destination port.
+  2. If the underlay UDP/IP destination port determined above, i.e. in processing rule 1, is within the port range specified in the topology configuration, the packet is sent to that destination port.

      Otherwise, the packet is sent to the default end-host port 30041.